Skip to content

 Rejected application

 In case of rejection, the application status changes to rejected.
-Notify the customer on your frontend and aboard the process.
+Notify the customer on your frontend and abort the process.

 GET Retrieve freelancer overdraft application